ProtoXylos/TheNidavellirProject-Free/README.md

   With this modification, the patch ensures that host data is consistently transmitted without the risk of synchronization issues that might otherwise occur if the transmission was unsuccessful or encountered errors.

 ---
+#### **ExecLuaCMD Hook Protection (Prevent Remote Code Execution)**

+**Problem**:
+The `ExecLuaCMD offset(0x1F04B20)` function, which is responsible for executing Lua commands, could be vulnerable to remote code execution (RCE) attacks.
+Exploiters could inject malicious Lua code into the game environment, leading to arbitrary command execution, unauthorized access, and potential system compromise.
+This vulnerability is particularly concerning in multiplayer scenarios where untrusted clients might attempt to execute Lua commands on the server.

+**Solution**:
+This patch addresses the RCE vulnerability by hooking the `ExecLuaCMD offset(0x1F04B20)` function and sanitizing the Lua environment.
+The solution includes the following:

+- **Sanitization of Lua Environment**:
+  The patch intercepts the `ExecLuaCMD offset(0x1F04B20)` function and ensures that no potentially dangerous or unauthorized Lua commands are executed.
+Instead of executing the Lua command, the function simply triggers a notification, signaling that the Lua environment has been sanitized.
+This effectively blocks any malicious commands from being executed.

+- **Preventative Hooking**:
+  The `ExecLuaCMD_hook` function is hooked in place of the original `ExecLuaCMD offset(0x1F04B20)` function.
+By doing so, it prevents the execution of any Lua commands that could otherwise exploit the system.
+This is a proactive defense measure that eliminates the risk of Lua-based RCE.

+- **Security Notification**:
+  When the hook is triggered, a security notification is sent, indicating that the Lua environment has been sanitized.
+This provides visibility into the protection mechanism and helps with monitoring for any potential exploit attempts.

+---

 ### More Patches Coming
 This is just the first in a series of patches that will address various other vulnerabilities and crash exploits within **Call of Duty: Black Ops 3**.
 Future updates will further improve stability and security across multiplayer and lobby systems.